grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 ...
 ```

 How do we tell our class to light this or that segment?
 We pass it a string of segment names.
-The segments are named A,B,C,D,E,F,G and the mapping of each name to a specific segment can be visualized as:
+The segments are named A, B, C, D, E, F, G and the mapping of each name to a specific segment can be visualized as:

 ```
 .A.